RudyReeves/fullstack/vagrant/catalog/README.md

 # catalog
-A web app presenting a catalog of editable, categorized items, using Python's Flask and SQLAlchemy frameworks.
+A web app presenting a catalog of items, using Python's Flask and SQLAlchemy frameworks.

 # Requirements
 * Python (v2.7+)